Bases of Precompact Coordinate Balls

 fundamental group

-was introduced — and \(X\) meets every component of \(M\), it costs no
+was introduced.
+Since \(X\) meets every component of \(M\), it costs no

-many special loops; the proposition therefore follows once we show that
+countably many special loops.
+The proposition therefore follows once we

 product of paths,